brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 ```
 ### Scanning vs. Automatically Updating?

 I scan my dependencies after installing the latest versions.
 As I mentioned before, auto-updating is not a perfect solution, and I could still have a vulnerability even after updating - for example, a known issue with no fix available.
 We seem to be getting pretty good at responsible disclosure of late.
-It seems much more rare that I get a vulnerability notice that's not already fixed - and I'll never get the alert because I'll already have the fix installed.
+It seems much more rare that I get a vulnerability notice that's not already fixed - auto-updating means I'll already have the fix installed by the time the alert would have landed in my inbox.

 If I do end up in that situation, my options are limited.
 Try to fix it myself?
 Not very safe nor likely to be feasible.
 Add an ignore?
 I haven't had to do this for a while but [safety, for example, looks to have better support now for expiring ignores](https://docs.safetycli.com/safety-docs/administration/safety-policy-files) than last time I had to do it.
 Lastly - shut the thing down until a fix is available.
 It's worth considering in a pinch, particularly if the software or pipeline isn't all that time- or mission-critical.